tmunongo/lets-feast-web/README.md

 View and edit your profile information.
 Browse and manage your saved recipes.

-8. Contributing <a name="contributing"></a>
-Contributions to the Recipe Cataloguing Web App are welcome!
-If you would like to contribute, please follow our contribution guidelines.

 9. License <a name="license"></a>
 This project is licensed under the MIT License.

-Thank you for using the Recipe Cataloguing Web App!
-If you have any questions or encounter any issues, please don't hesitate to contact our support team.
-Happy cooking!